GIXLabs/SAndC/Lab3/README.md

 ## Part 4: RC Low-Pass Filter

 This part will illustrate a practical application of RC circuits: smoothing out pulse-width-modulation to approximate an analog signal.
-Many low-cost microcontroller (e.g. Arduino) based embedded systems do not have analog outputs, but we can fake one by rapidly flipping a bit on and off.
+Many low-cost microcontroller (e.g. ESP32 and Arduino) based embedded systems do not have analog outputs, but we can fake one by rapidly flipping a bit on and off.

 ![PWM](assets/pwm.png)
 ![RC Smoothing](assets/smoothed_pwm.png)